TimZ99/Colhag/README.md

 Later rewritten in collaboration with [hous3m4ster](https://github.com/hous3m4ster).

+## Requirements
+- Python 3
+- Telepot

 ## How to use
-`pip install telepot`
+1. `pip install telepot`

-Navigate to the project folder
+2. Navigate to the project folder.

-Change the token in `api.py`.
+3. Add your token in the  `api.py` file.

-Get a token for the weather function on [openweathermap.org](https://openweathermap.org/api).
+4. (Optional) Get a token for the weather function on [openweathermap.org](https://openweathermap.org/api).

-Use `python colhag.py` to start the bot.
+5. Use `python colhag.py` to start the bot.

 Commands can be found in the `commands` file